langerpereira/Canteen-Delivery-System-1/README.md

 # Canteen-Delivery-System

-An Effective Canteen Delivery System for colleges, schools, hotels, etc.
+An effective Canteen Delivery System for colleges, schools, hotels, etc.

+Made using HTML,CSS and JavaScript